-In Europe, each company providing transfers of value to a HCP or HCO must publish a note summarising the methodologies used by it in preparing the disclosures and identifying each category of transfer of value.
+In Europe, each company providing transfers of value to a HCP, HCO or PTO must publish a note summarising the methodologies used for preparing the disclosures and identifying each category of transfer of value.

-Norgine will disclose all relevant Transfers of Value to HCPs and HCOs in accordance with its commitment to the Code of Practice of the Irish Pharmaceutical Healthcare Association (IPHA) which is in alignment with the EFPIA Disclosure Code.
+Norgine will disclose all Transfers of Value to HCPs, HCOs and PTOs in accordance with its commitment to the CGR in which VIG participates and therefore is following the EFPIA Disclosure Code closely.

-The term 'transfer of value' means a direct or indirect transfer of value, whether in cash, in kind or otherwise, made, whether for promotional purposes or otherwise, in connection with the development or sale of medicines.
+The term 'Transfer of Value' means a direct or indirect transfer of value, whether in cash, in kind or otherwise, made, whether for promotional purposes or otherwise, in connection with the development or sale of medicines.
 A direct transfer of value is one made directly by a company for the benefit of a recipient.
-Indirect transfers of value are those made on behalf of a company for the benefit of a recipient, and where the identity of such a recipient is known to, or can be identified, by the company.
-For more information please go to; https://www.ipha.ie/publications-submissions/ipha-codes/.
+An indirect transfer of value is one made on behalf of a company for the benefit of a recipient or through an intermediate and where the company knows or can identify the recipient that will benefit from the transfer of value.